 After the success of our Christmas Stars Gift that the kids made for their friends, they wanted another go this Valentine’s… well that was easy enough, we hadn’t used any of the other colours – so plenty of Crayons left to recycle.
+This is a great easy heart craft for kids!
 We made a mix of colours this time – blues, greens, reds, oranges etc. Whatever colour took the kids fancy – and created our Recycled Crayons for Valentines.
 Another lovely gift for kids to make!

 (Nun auch auf Deutsch: Waxmalkreideformen!)